askap-vast/vast-pipeline/docs/developing/github.md

 This section explains how to interact with GitHub platform for opening issues, starting discussions, creating pull requests (PR), and some notes how to make a release of the pipeline if you are a maintainer of the code base.

-The VAST team uses the "git flow" branching model.
-There are two main branches, `master` and `dev`, both with infinite lifetimes (i.e. they are never deleted).
-The `master` branch contains stable production-ready code for releases, and `dev` contains the latest reviewed updates for the next release.
-When `dev` is in a stable state and the software is ready for a new release, the changes are merged into `master` and a new version tag is created to mark it.
-Development of new features branch off `dev` and merge back into `dev` once completed.
-Critical bug fixes for released code are done in "hotfix" branches that branch off `master` and merge back into both `master` and `dev` when completed.
-Finally, "release" branches are made to prepare for a new release and are branched off `dev` and merged into `master` and `dev` when completed.
-More information on this git flow model can be found [here](https://nvie.com/posts/a-successful-git-branching-model/).
+The VAST team uses the "git flow" branching model which we briefly summarise here.
+More detail can be found [here](https://nvie.com/posts/a-successful-git-branching-model/).

+There are two main branches, both with infinite lifetimes (they are never deleted):

+- `master` for stable, production-ready code that has been released, and
+- `dev` for the latest reviewed updates for the next release.

+Other branches for bug fixes and new features are created as needed, branching off and merging back into `dev`.
+An exception to this is for critical patches for a released version called a "hotfix".
+These are branched off `master` and merged back into both `master` and `dev`.

+Branches are also created for each new release candidate, which are branched off `dev` and merged into `master` and `dev` when completed.
+See the [Releases](#releases) section below for more information.

 ## Issues